hardiksanghi/hardiksanghi/README.md

 ### Glad to see you here!

 I am a Data Engineer and a C++ programmer.
-I love to make ETL pipelines and web application.Also I like to solve coding problems amd wrote complex SQL queries , automate existing processes, try new technologies and play Cricket.
+I love to make ETL pipelines and web application.
+Also I like to solve coding problems amd wrote complex SQL queries , automate existing processes, try new technologies and play Cricket.

 As a Data engineer, I enjoy learning new skills, always trying to find a new kind of approach to a problem keeping it effective and manageable.
 That's why I like to build things that make a difference.